janobourian/aws/docs/aws_compute/ec2.md

     * Read / Write operations a storage device can perform per second
 * Throughput
     * How amount of data can be moved through the devices
+* Latency
+    * Time delay between request of data and response data

 * EBS Volumes
     * General Purpose: